billliu1992/catalyst-docs/docs/quick-start/quick-install-web.md

 You can record navigation events by installing a provided library for your navigation framework, or manually instrumenting yourself.

 Currently, we have a library for [React Router v6](https://reactrouter.com).
-Feel free to [reach out](mailto:bill@privium.xyz) if you'd like to see your navigation library supported.
+If you'd like to use Catalyst with a different library, you can either [manually instrument yourself](/guides/instrument-web-navigation), or [reach out to us](mailto:bill@privium.xyz).

 First, add the package.